Collaborative Family Law Council of Wisconsin, Inc.

 DIVORCE OPTIONS ONLINE

-2nd Saturday Wisconsinis a live, online informational program about divorce options in Wisconsin sponsored by the Collaborative Family Law Council of WI and the Collaborative Foundation of Wisconsin.
+2nd Saturday Wisconsin is a live, online informational program about divorce options in Wisconsin sponsored by the Collaborative Family Law Council of Wisconsin and the Collaborative Foundation of Wisconsin.

-The next webinar is October 10, 2020 @ 10 AM CDT.
+The next webinar is February 13, 2021 @ 10 AM CDT.
 This webinar is free, confidential and open to everyone.
-Register Here Today.
+Registration is required and available here.

 Many Collaborative professionals are available to clients and prospective clients during this public health challenge with COVID-19.
 Many CFLCW members are available via telephone, video conference and in some cases personal meetings.
 Reach out to your Collaborative professional via email or phone for details on their availability to you.